sonic-net/SONiC/doc/macsec/MACsec_hld.md

 ; field                     = value
 macsec                      = profile                 ; MACsec profile name. if this filed is empty or isn't existed,
-                                                      ; the MACsec function is disable.
+                                                      ; the MACsec function is disable. pfc_encryption_mode         = "bypass" / "encrypt" / "strict_encrypt"
+                                                       ; The behavior to PFC frames.
+                                                       ; "bypass": react clear and encrypted PFC frames, send clear PFC frames.
+                                                       ; "encrypt": react clear and encrypted PFC frames, send encrypted PFC frames.
+                                                       ; "strict": only react encrypted PFC frames, send encrypted PFC frames.
+                                                       ; If the specified mode cannot be supported by the platform, record an error in the log file.
+                                                       ; Default "bypass".
 ```

 ### 3.2 App DB